-In our last newsletter, we asked 'What is the third letter of the Greek alphabet?’
-Congratulations to Nancy Albanese of Givaudan for submitting the correct answer of Gamma.
-Your prize is on its way to you!
+In our last newsletter, we asked 'What is ‘la fête nationale française’ (French national celebration) more commonly known as?'
+Congratulations to Carol Smith of the NHS with the correct answer of Bastille Day.
+Your cross-cultural book is on its way to you!

 Email your answer to email@example.com

 Inspired?
 To find out how you can work more effectively with your Swiss colleagues, clients or suppliers, please get in touch for a sample course outline for our Swiss cross-cultural workshop.
 All our courses are tailored to suit your needs and are delivered 'live' online and in-company.